byuflowlab/VortexLattice.jl/docs/src/examples.md

 # Examples

-These examples show how to use VLMFlow for various geometries, flow conditions, and analyses.
+These examples show how to use VortexLattice for various geometries, flow conditions, and analyses.

 ```@contents
 Pages = ["examples.md"]